GregoryPrograms/SC2-Python/README.md

 ```Python
 class BuildingQueue:
 ```
 Implemented using two lists.
 The first list indicates the priority level of the corresponding structure.
-The higher the priority, the more quickly it will be built.<br />
+The higher the priority, the more quickly it will be built.
+Some buildings need to be built several times, and buildings must be reconstructed after destruction, so the building queue also updates the priority of each building depending on the situation, i.e. the existence or lack thereof of certain buildings.<br />
 Build Order:<br />
  - 1. Hatchery<br />
  - 2. Spawning Pool<br />